i10x-ai/getopenpay-go/docs/DeleteSubscriptionRequest.md

 NewDeleteSubscriptionRequestWithDefaults instantiates a new DeleteSubscriptionRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCancelUnpaidInvoices

+`func (o *DeleteSubscriptionRequest) GetCancelUnpaidInvoices() bool`

+GetCancelUnpaidInvoices returns the CancelUnpaidInvoices field if non-nil, zero value otherwise.

+### GetCancelUnpaidInvoicesOk

+`func (o *DeleteSubscriptionRequest) GetCancelUnpaidInvoicesOk() (*bool, bool)`

+GetCancelUnpaidInvoicesOk returns a tuple with the CancelUnpaidInvoices field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCancelUnpaidInvoices

+`func (o *DeleteSubscriptionRequest) SetCancelUnpaidInvoices(v bool)`

+SetCancelUnpaidInvoices sets CancelUnpaidInvoices field to given value.

+### HasCancelUnpaidInvoices

+`func (o *DeleteSubscriptionRequest) HasCancelUnpaidInvoices() bool`

+HasCancelUnpaidInvoices returns a boolean if a field has been set.

 ### GetCancellationDetails